YizeZhang/Net_Diff/README.md

 2019/04/15
    1. Support SSR correction for SPP/PPP

-   2. Support dump SSR and various type of raw data to RINEX conversion(Adapt from RTKLIB)
+   2. Support dump RTCM SSR and various type of raw data to RINEX conversion(Adapt from RTKLIB)

    3. Change satellite velocity in ECEF